1. National judicial organisation

 Emergency procedures are to be followed only in connection with some specific types of cases.

-For instance, petitions for judicial review submitted to the Curia in election and referendum cases have to be dealt with within three days.
+For instance, petitions for judicial review submitted to the Curia in election cases and in cases related to the exercise of the right of peaceful assembly have to be dealt with within three days.
+In such cases, the Curia acts as a court of first and ultimate instance judicial forum.

 Moreover, the Act on the Rights of National and Ethnic Minorities stipulates that petitions for judicial review regarding the establishment of the so‑called unworthiness shall be dealt with by the Curia within three days as well.